 Participants

 The study comprised 624 undergraduate and postgraduate students who were actively engaged in online romance during the COVID-19 lockdown.
 Originally, a total of 1325 valid responses were received for the online survey on “the impact of lockdown on youth”.
 However, in this study, we included only those participants who mentioned their involvement in online romance during the lockdown period either in a committed or in a non-committed relationship.
 Out of 624 participants, 266 were in a committed relationship and 358 participants were in a non-committed relationship.
 Out of the total participants, 404 were females and 220 were males.
 The mean age of 624 participants was 20.984 (SDage = 2.512).
-The participants were from various Indian universities and colleges and represent almost all the regions and religions practiced in India.
+The participants were from various Indian universities and colleges and represented almost all the regions and religions practised in India.

 Measures

-The nature of the romantic relationships in the present study has two groups- first, those who were in a committed relationship and second those who were in a non-committed relationship.
+The nature of the romantic relationships in the present study has two groups- first, those who were in a committed relationship and second, those who were in a non-committed relationship.
 To know about the present relationship status, they were simply asked whether they were in any committed romantic relationship or not.
 Based on the answer, participants were categorized either in the committed group or in the non-committed group.
-The non-committed group included participants who were probably involved in a variety of non-serious romantic relationships, such as causal relationships, friends with benefits, not sure for commitment, involved in multiple relationships, or even in the beginning of their relationship where they have not reached yet to the point to call their relationship as a committed one.
+The non-committed group included participants who were probably involved in a variety of non-serious romantic relationships, such as casual relationships, friends with benefits, unsure of commitment, involvement in multiple relationships, or even in the beginning of their relationship where they have not yet reached the point to call their relationship as a committed one.

 This study includes five main variables- online romance, relationship apprehension, internet essentiality, loneliness, and relationship initiation.
 Online romance in the present study is considered as an engagement in romantic activities such as sharing songs, virtual dates, video calls, etc., with the romantic partner through the virtual mode.
 To measure online romance, we developed a 10 items scale, which included the items related to their attitude as well as behavior about involvement in online romantic activities specifically during the lockdown period.
 Examples of the items are - “I enjoyed our virtual dates”, “I send pictures (of myself, family members, food, etc.) to my partner now and then”.
 The responses were taken on a five-point Likert scale ranging from strongly disagree (1) to strongly agree (5).
 A higher score means higher involvement in online romance and a lower score means less involvement in online romance.
 To check the content validity of the scales, the opinions of three subject area experts were taken.
 Based on their ratings for each item, whether the item was essential or not to measure online romance, the content validity ratio (CVR) was calculated.
 The average CVR for the scale came to 0.90, which showed a good content validity of the scale.
 The Cronbach’s alpha of the scale was found to be .917.
-The list of complete items along with the instructions is given in the Appendix.
+The list of complete items, along with the instructions, is given in the Appendix.

 To measure relationship apprehension during the lockdown, we developed items specific to the context of lockdown.
 Three questions were asked regarding the apprehension about their romantic relationship in the lockdown period.
 For example, “I was worried that my romantic partner might lose interest in me”.
-The responses were taken on a five-point scale where a higher score means higher relationship apprehension.
-For the three items scale, the CVR came to 0.899 and Cronbach’s alpha was found .722.
+The responses were taken on a five-point scale where a higher score meant higher relationship apprehension.
+For the three items scale, the CVR came to 0.899, and Cronbach’s alpha was found to be .722.